 Wessex Archaeology’s Studio team are now creating Virtual Reality (VR) experiences based on real archaeological sites.
 This allows a much wider audience to visit a fully immersive digital version of archaeological sites.
-They can explore places that they would otherwise not be allowed to visit for safety reasons, and in this example, they even have the opportunity to see a site in a way that the archaeologists didn’t get in real life!
+They can explore places that they would otherwise not be able to visit for safety reasons, and in this example they even have the opportunity to see the site in a way that the archaeologists didn’t get to see it in real life!

 Recording below Bath Abbey

-Since May 2018, as part of The Bath Abbey Footprint Project Wessex Archaeology have been excavating and recording beneath the abbey floor.
+As part of The Bath Abbey Footprint Project Wessex Archaeology excavated and recorded beneath the abbey floor.
 In order to facilitate faster renovation and reopening areas to the public, the site was excavated in several stages, with only a small area under excavation at any one time.
 As well as using traditional recording systems, the archaeologists have recorded everything in 3D using a process called photogrammetry.

-This is a process we often use for detailed deposits such as burials, and the archaeologist are very experienced with the technique, but this was the first time they had ever recorded a whole site in this way.
+This is a process we often use for detailed deposits such as burials.
+Our archaeologist are very experienced with this data capture technique, but this was the first time they had ever recorded a whole site in this way.
 Despite often difficult working conditions on site, with low level lighting and restricted access to some places, each area was carefully captured in high resolution 3D.
 The separately recorded areas and phases of the site were then processed and painstakingly combined by our in-house geomatics team.
-This created a very large and highly detailed dataset…but photogrammetry models are made up of millions of faces, which makes them too complicated to run reliably in VR!
+This created a very large and highly detailed dataset.
+For the The Parochial Church Council of the Ecclesiastical Parish of Bath Abbey with St James we were commissioned to create a VR experience, but photogrammetry models are made up of millions of faces, which makes them too big and complicated to run reliably in VR!

 From recorded reality to virtual reality